• About

 What I Offer

 I offer, as a communication student who is also an intern and a published poet, precisely that.
-I have a talent for writing poems, and my talent also happens to be my passion and my favorite pastime.
+I have a talent for writing poems, and my talent also happens to be my passion and my favourite pastime.
 I can write short creative poems (which stand out and are in line with the company’s values, image, vision, and mission) for the company in order to help the company achieve the benefits that I have listed above.
 Feel free to contact me at:

 Or send me an email via: